This post contains affiliate links. I earn a small commission if you choose to purchase through qualifying links.

 Step by step

-- Dice the celery and onion and cook on medium heat with avocado oil or olive oil until they are tender.
+- Dice the celery and onion and cook on medium heat with avocado or olive oil until tender.
 About 5 minutes.

 - Whisk the eggs in a small bowl.

-- Add the cooked celery and onion, ground bison or beef, whisked eggs, dried thyme, ¼ cup of ketchup, one cup almond flour, salt, pepper, onion powder, and garlic powder to a large bowl.
+- Add the cooked celery and onion, ground bison, whisked eggs, dried thyme, ¼ cup of ketchup, one cup almond flour, salt, black pepper, onion powder, and garlic powder to a large bowl.

 - Using a fork or your hands, mix everything together.

-- Spray a loaf pan with avocado oil spray and fill the loaf pan with the meat mixture.
+- Spray a loaf pan with avocado oil or olive oil spray and fill the loaf pan with the meat mixture.
+If you don't have a meatloaf pan, you can shape the meat mixture into an oval shape and place it on a baking pan.

 - Cover the top of the loaf with the remaining ¼ cup of ketchup.
-Bake at 350 degrees Fahrenheit. uncovered for one hour or until the center of the meatloaf reads 160 degrees Fahrenheit on a meat thermometer.
+Bake at 350 degrees Fahrenheit uncovered for one hour or until the center-most part of the meatloaf has an internal temperature of 160 degrees Fahrenheit on a meat thermometer.
+Sprinkle fresh thyme on top of the loaf when done.

 Frequently asked questions

 The meatloaf tends to crumble a little if you cut it and serve it right out of the oven.
-Let your meatloaf rest for at least 10 minutes before serving it and it will hold together better.
+Let your meatloaf rest for at least 10 minutes before serving it; it will hold together better.

 You can line the bottom of your loaf pan with parchment paper if you don't have avocado spray or are afraid of it sticking to the pan.